gvwilson/sdxjs/conclusion/index.md

 We have come a long way since we listed the contents of a directory in <xref key="systems-programming"></xref>.
-Saving files in version control, making sure code meets style rules, running tests and managing packages...
+Saving files in version control, making sure code meets style rules, running tests and managing packages…
 Programmers do these things every day, and we hope that understand how they work will help you do them better.